gnembon/fabric-carpet/docs/scarpet/language/Overview.md

 ## Code delivery, line indicators

 Note that this should only apply to pasting your code to execute with commandblock.
-Scarpet recommends placing your code in apps (files with `.sc` extension that can be placed inside "/scripts" folder in the world files and loaded as a scarpet app with command `/script load [app_name]`.
-Scarpet apps loaded from disk should only contain code, no need to start with "/script run" prefix
+Scarpet recommends placing your code in apps (files with `.sc` extension that can be placed inside `/scripts` folder in the world files or as a globally available app in singleplayer in the `.minecraft/config/carpet/scripts` folder and loaded as a Scarpet app with the command `/script load [app_name]`.
+Scarpet apps loaded from disk should only contain code, no need to start with `/script run` prefix.

 The following is the code that could be provided in a `foo.sc` app file located in world `/scripts` folder